After filming at NBC's Burbank Studio 9 from 1965-1983, "Days" moved its operations briefly to Sunset Gower Studios in Hollywood from 1983-1989.

 with Production Manager Jeff Voorhees and Paula Quasarano hard at work at their desks.

-Writers' Assistant Tyler Topits, Publicist Juliette Harris, Casting Director Marnie Saitta and Casting Associate Bob Lambert.
+Writers' Assistants Julia Layton, Tyler Topits, Publicist Maya Frangie, Casting Director Marnie Saitta and Casting Associate Bob Lambert.

 Some of the members of the Wardrobe Department:

-Costume Designer Richard Bloore along with Adam Talbott, Tammy Williamson and Sara Auhagen.
+Costume Designer Richard Bloore along with Adam T. Talbott, Tammy Williamson, Sara Auhagen and Nikki Scrano.

 Wardrobe stylist Jammie Harris at work sewing.